 That being said, it’s best to keep your interest rate shopping limited to a short window of time if your credit reports are being pulled as part of the process.
-There’s a chance that rate shopping could have a negative impact on your credit scores if you’re haphazard about it.
+There’s a chance that rate shopping could have a negative impact on your credit scores.

 What Is a Credit Inquiry?